The Gods from Outer Space: Plot

 In prehistoric times, an expedition from the distant planet (called Des in the Polish edition; Delos in German) comes to Earth on behalf of the Great Brain, an immortal entity and a genius, the highest authority on Des (Delos).
 Its commander is a woman named Ais, who aims to find beings for an uplift process.
 The first attempts turn out to be unsuccessful, as the alien base in the Andes is destroyed by a volcanic eruption.
 However, thanks to the help of members of the next two expeditions, Enes and Rama, the work on the Big Island, a.k.a.
 Atlantis, is continued.
-Ais and her crew face many other challenges, most notably internal problems, caused first by the rebellion of one of the deputies, and then by open warfare led by Satham, a mad scientist and his henchmen.
+Ais and her crew face many other challenges, most notably internal problems, caused first by the rebellion of one of the deputies, and then by open warfare led by the non-Delosiani Dr. Satham, a scrupulous scientist and his henchmen.

-While the uplift experiment seems to progress, eventually the Great Brain, the highest authority on Des, decides to stop and destroy the work of Ais and her colleagues.
-However, Ais and some of her subordinates refuse to abandon the experiments.
-In retribution, Atlantis is sunk by a targeted meteorite, but the uplifted humans, thanks to the help of the rebel scientists, escape and settle in other areas.
-For this insubordination, Ais is relieved of her position.
-Her place is taken by her clone, Aistar, who continues to observe the civilization created by her ancestor while continuing the fight against Satham.
+While the uplift experiment seems to progress, eventually the Great Brain, the highest authority on Des (Delos), decides to stop and destroy the work of Ais and her colleagues.
+However, Ais and some of her subordinates questioned (→ reflection) the strange order and refuse to abandon the uplift (whether the command actually came directly from the Great Brain is not known.
+It contradicted the first order - Uplift of the humans!).
+In retribution, Atlantis is sunk by a targeted meteorite, but the uplifted humans, thanks to the help of the rebel scientists (Ais), escape and settle in other areas.
+For this insubordination, Ais is later relieved of her position and is assigned to other tasks.
+Her place is taken by her daughter, Aistar, who continues to observe the civilization created by her ancestor while continuing the fight against Dr. Satham.
 Later volumes chronicle the intervention of Aistar and Satham into early human civilisations, such as Ancient Egypt and Mesopotamia, with figures such as Marduk, Nimrod, Rama and Enoch being portrayed as extraterrestrials or their collaborators.